-- 51. Certain changes were made by KEL to the RFP following its approval by the Authority.
+54. Certain changes were made by KEL to the RFP following its approval by the Authority.
 The Authority noted that one of the changes was related to delay, that has already been addressed and decided upon under Issue II.
-The remaining modifications pertaining to switch yard, GIS, Bid Validity Period and Cabling do not constitute a deviation from or violation of the approved regulatory framework or applicable documents. - 52.
-Nonetheless, the Authority directs KEL that any adverse financial impact resulting from the delay in execution of generation or transmission projects whether on account of KEL or the successful bidder shall not be passed on to the consumers in any form, and this condition shall be appropriately reflected in the relevant project agreements
+The remaining modifications pertaining to Form of Bid Bond, Bid Validity Period, BEC, Performance Parameter, etc. do not constitute a deviation from or violation of the approved regulatory framework or applicable documents.

-ORDER OF THE AUTHORITY
+ORDER OF THE AUTHORITY:

 In view of the foregoing, the Authority is satisfied that the bidding process conducted by KEL complies with the applicable provisions of the NCBTR-2017 as well as the directions issued by the Authority from time to time.
-Given that the projects were duly optimized in the approved Indicative Generation Capacity Expansion Plan ("IGCEP") and included in the approved Power Acquisition Plan ("PAP"), the Authority hereby approves the BERs submitted by KEL in respect of its 1x100 MWp Solar PV Project at Bela and 1x50 MWp Solar PV Project at Winder, Balochistan.
+Given that the Project were duly optimized in the approved Indicative Generation Capacity Expansion Plan ("IGCEP") and included in the approved Power Acquisition Plan ("PAP"), the Authority hereby approves the BER submitted by KEL in respect of 200 MWp - AC Peak (with a +20% allowance) Site Neutral Hybrid power project at Dhabejl Grid Station.